cchudzicki-ocw-testing/12.006-fall-2022/content/pages/instructor-insights.md

 ### Offered

-Once a year, in the spring semester
+Once a year, in the fall semester

 ## Assessment and Grading